bartoszlenar/Validot/docs/DOCUMENTATION.md

 _Above; simple structure `A->B->A`._

 - If you're traversing through the object graph and have a reference loop, you can end up in infinite loop and stack overflow exception.
-- Reference loop are visible in the [Template](#template).
+- Reference loops are visible in the [Template](#template).
   - The root of the loop is marked with message key `Global.ReferenceLoop`.
 - Reference loop is the only case where the [Template](#template) doesn't reflect what ultimately lands in the validation [result](#result).
-    - The validation process inside the loop is running normally, however the lack of caching might slightly affect the performance.
+    - The validation process inside the loop is running normally.
+However, the lack of caching might slightly affect performance.

 ``` csharp
 Specification<B> specificationB = null;